 Liquidity risk is the risk that the Organization will encounter difficulties in raising funds to meet commitments associated with financial instruments.
 The Organization is exposed to liquidity risk arising from its accounts payable and accrued liabilities.
-The Organization's ability to meet obligations depends on the receipt of funds from its operating activities and the Ministry of Health and Long-Term Care.
+The Organization's ability to meet obligations depends on the receipt of funds from its operating activities and Ontario Health.